 All the residence halls are within easy walking distance of other campus facilities and each has its own character and advantages.
-Each room or apartment offers appropriate furnishings and amenities that include a cable TV service, laundry facilities, and parking.
-Wireless Internet is available throughout all residential facilities.
-Students may also request that a wired Internet port be activated in their room/apartment.
+Each room or apartment offers appropriate furnishings and amenities that include laundry facilities, parking, and high-speed wireless internet available throughout all residential facilities.
 Campus police make frequent rounds of the residence halls and surrounding areas and are accessible 24 hours a day, seven days a week.
 Student community assistants (CA) are assigned to each residence hall area.
 The CAs are trained to provide support for residents and to help maintain a safe, comfortable atmosphere in the residence halls.
 See the Campus Facilities section for more details about each residence complex.